seb-ma/recipes-notion-to-pdf/README.md

 The PDF `/tmp/recipes.pdf` is then generated and ready to be printed.

-**Warning** Some CSS parts are not well managed by pagedjs with Chrome/Chromium (the process stop a first block in error).
+**Warning** Some CSS parts are not well managed by pagedjs with Chrome/Chromium (the process stop on first block in error).
 In this case, open html file in Firefox and generate PDF in browser.